Introduction to quantum groups: 8a. Free probability

 \begin{theorem} Given a real probability measure $\mu$, define its $R$-transform as follows:

 The free convolution operation is then linearized by this $R$-transform. \end{theorem}

 \begin{proof} This can be done by using the above results, in several steps, as follows:

-(1) According to Theorem 8.14, the operation $\mu\to f$ from Theorem 8.10 above linearizes the free convolution operation $\boxplus$.
+(1) According to Theorem 8.21, the operation $\mu\to f$ from Theorem 8.10 linearizes the free convolution operation $\boxplus$.
 We are therefore left with a computation inside $C^*(\mathbb N)$.
-To be more precise, consider a variable as in Theorem 8.14 above:
+To be more precise, consider a variable as in Theorem 8.21:

 In order to establish the result, we must prove that the $R$-transform of $X$, constructed according to the procedure in the statement, is the function $f$ itself.

 (2) In order to do so, fix $|z|<1$ in the complex plane, and let us set: